Topological zeta functions of complex plane curve singularities: Abstract

 \section{Abstract}

-We consider toric modifications with respect to the initial expansions in the Tschirnhausen coordinate systems of a complex plane curve singularity.
-The numerical data on these toric modifications give rise to a graph which allows to describe the topological zeta function of the singularity.
-We also give a short and new proof of the monodromy conjecture for plane curves.
+We study topological zeta functions of complex plane curve singularities using toric modifications and further developments.
+As applications of the research method, we prove that the topological zeta function is a topological invariant for complex plane curve singularities, we give a short and new proof of the monodromy conjecture for plane curves.